shresthrajgupta/gmdb/README.md

 # GMDB – Game Management Database

-GMDB is a web application designed to help gamers track their game progress.
-Whether you're currently playing, have completed, or plan to play a game, GMDB allows you to manage and monitor your gaming journey.
-Inspired by IMDb, GMDB brings a similar experience tailored for games.
+GMDB is a comprehensive web application designed to help gamers track their gaming journey.
+Inspired by IMDb's movie tracking system, GMDB brings a similar experience tailored specifically for video games.
+Whether you're currently playing, have completed, or planning to play a game, GMDB allows you to manage and monitor your entire gaming collection in one place.

 ### Screenshots